 The Intercultural Resource Center (RU-N) serves as a catalyst to unite and empower individuals from LGBTQ and diverse communities toward the liberation from systematic structures of oppression.
 Working to make the learning experience at RU–N a rewarding journey while igniting passions for diversity and social justice.

 The Office for Violence Prevention and Victim Assistance is committed to creating a community free from violence.
 We provide services designed to raise awareness of and respond to the impact of interpersonal violence and other crimes.
 Through a combination of direct service, education, training, policy development, and consulting to the University and broader community, we serve as a critical voice in changing prevailing beliefs and attitudes about violence.

-The Center for Teaching Advancement and Assessment Research (CTAAR) supports teaching and learning through a variety of areas: pedagogy and faculty development, assessment programs, instructional technologies, classroom technologies, and faculty and staff information technologies.
+The Office of Teaching Evaluation and Assessment Research (OTEAR) supports teaching and learning through a variety of areas: pedagogy and faculty development, assessment programs, instructional technologies, classroom technologies, and faculty and staff information technologies.

 The Center for Research on Ending Violence has successfully established itself as a leader in research.
 We receive national support from key funders and collaborate with numerous organizations locally and globally.
 We are committed to producing innovative, multidisciplinary research, with an emphasis on evidence-based prevention and intervention strategies.
 The scope of our research varies from federally-funded projects to smaller local evaluations.

 Rutgers Off-Campus Living and Community Partnerships is the central resource for students in the community- off-campus living, volunteering and spiritual exploration.